 ‘Hard.
 MMA, UFC, bareknuckle, Golden Gloves.
 I keep up.
 This fight tonight’s AAWA, right?’

 ‘Aotearoa Amateur Wrestling Association indeed.
-These cunts are a lot less flashy than they act, I gotta tell ya.
+These jokers are a lot less prestigious than they act, I gotta tell ya.
 Bastards wouldn’t shout me a flexi ticket for the plane.’

-Vili flits between lanes like a blowfly then zooms up an onramp and settles in the central lane of the motorway where the flow’s pretty good.
+Vili flits between lanes then zooms up an onramp and settles in the centre of the motorway where the flow’s pretty good.
 I look at the cars on either side to gauge whether we’re slipping.
-I spot us lose a couple places when Vili veers left, races up then veers right again.
-Our wheels eat up forests of muddy mangroves.
+I notice us lose a couple places when Vili veers left, races up then veers right again.

 Vili stares at the car in front’s bumper, deadly serious.
 ‘It’s all bullshit, behind the glam.
 Oi: you see this right here?’

 We’re passing a new housing development called Mangrove Waters that doesn’t seem to end.
-Linked by new black asphalt are all these McMansions held up by pillars rising up from freshly-poured dirt.
+Linked by new black asphalt are all these McMansions held up by pillars rising up from freshly-poured concrete sitting in brown dirt with sprouts of grass.
 At the end of the subdivision is a brick house on a tiny paddock with a dozen cows.
 It’s completely circled by new roads.